google/WebFundamentals/src/content/en/tools/workbox/guides/using-bundlers.md

 ### Rollup setup

 [`rollup-plugin-workbox-inject`](https://github.com/chromeos/static-site-scaffold-modules/blob/master/modules/rollup-plugin-workbox-inject/README.md) handles the precache manifest injection step for you, and assumes that you've already configured Rollup to bundle your service worker source file.

+Note: [`rollup-plugin-workbox`](https://github.com/modernweb-dev/web/tree/master/packages/rollup-plugin-workbox#injectmanifest) can perform a similar replacement with a slightly different interface and set of options.
+Feel free to use either!

 ### CLI setup